openshift/training/beta-3-setup.md

 You've been warned, but we promise an explanation about *why* it will break soon enough.

+**Note:** The installer will fail.
+After it fails the first time, run the
+following:

+    mkdir -p /root/.config/openshift
+    ln -s /root/.kube/.kubeconfig /root/.config/openshift/.config

+Then run the installer again.

 ### Add Development Users
 In the "real world" your developers would likely be using the OpenShift tools on their own machines (`osc` and `openshift` and etc).
 For the Beta training, we